How do I write jquery script in Pure Javascript?

 });

-Now that jQuery on method is being done on a single element, we can easily convert that to pure JavaScript.
+Now that the jQuery on method is being done on single elements at a time, we can easily convert that to pure JavaScript.

 const selectTest = document.querySelectorAll('.fulldolar select[name*="test"]'));